yujie123jw/sample-apps/demo-node-twitter/README.md

 # Description
 Apcera Twitter, is a simple twitter feed program that stores tweets in a MySQL Database.
 To have Apcera Twitter listen for Tweets, the following environment variables need to be set before the application launches: consumer_key, consumer_secret, access_token_key, access_token_secret, and twitter_topic.
 If any of these variables are not specified, Twitter  will be disabled.
 They keys are available from your apps.twitter.com account.
-The variable "twitter_topic" sets what Apcera Twitter will look for from the Twitter live stream and paste the Tweet into the page.
+The variable "twitter_topic" sets what Apcera Twitter will look for from the Twitter live stream and will paste the Tweet into the page.

 # Run Apcera Twitter from the Apcera Platform with a service gateway
 ![Graph](http://i.imgur.com/qzC4xQH.png)